Choosing by means of approval-preferential voting. The path-revised approval choice: Introduction

+Suppose that two alternative proposals $a$ and $b$ are submitted to a decision-making body formed by 100~members.
+Each member is asked whether he approves of $a$ or not, likewise about $b$, and whether he prefers $a$ to $b$ or viceversa.
+Assume that the votes are as follows:

+where the numbers mean quantities of voters,\, $x \better y$ means that $x$ is preferred to $y$,\, and a bar indicates that the options at its left are approved and those at its right are disapproved.
+In other words, \eqref{eq:ex1} means that 25~voters approve of $a$ and disapprove of $b$, 35~prefer $b$ to $a$ while approving of both, and 40 disapprove of both while still preferring $b$ over $a$.
+Which decision should be taken as a result of these votes?

+Notice that proposal~$a$ is approved by a majority of 60\%, whereas $b$ is disapproved by a majority of 65\%.
+From this point of view, it makes sense to go for proposal~$a$.
+However, one can also check that a majority of 75\% prefers $b$ to $a$, which advises against choosing~$a$.
+Should one let the preferential information prevail?
+Or should it be dismissed in favour of the approval information?

+The situation is very much that of a Condorcet cycle of collective preferences~(see for instance \citealt[\S\,2.3]{laslier:2004}).
+In~fact, approving a proposal can be interpreted as preferring it to a certain implicit option that we shall refer to as default.
+This default option can be identified with the \textit{status quo}, \ie leaving things as they are.
+Alternatively, one could think of it as an abstract boundary between good and bad options.
+Anyway, under such an interpretation the approval-preferential vote \eqref{eq:ex1} about $a$ and $b$ can be viewed as the following purely preferential vote about $a$, $b$ and $\dft$, where $\dft$ denotes the default option:

+From this perspective, the remarks made in the preceding paragraph correspond indeed to a Condorcet cycle, namely $a \better \dft \better b \better a.$ Such cycles are not just an academic possibility, but they have occurred in practice, as in the two-choice referendum that was held in the canton of Bern on 28~November 2004~(\citealt{bochsler:2010}; see also \S\,\ref{par:bern2010} below).

+This point of view leads to consider the different methods that have been devised for dealing with preferential voting and the problem of cyclic collective preferences (see for instance \citealt[Ch.\,13]{tideman}).
+However, most if not all of these methods abide by the premise of neutrality, \ie an equal treatment of all options, which does not apply to the present case.
+In fact, be it the status quo or an abstract boundary between good and bad options, the default option plays a special role that justifies a different treatment.

-Several rules are in use or have been proposed for making a choice when the individuals vote in this way.
-In this section we will examine these rules as well as the different issues that they raise.
-This will motivate a method that we introduced in \cite[\S\,7.2]{chr} (in a different but equivalent formulation) and whose study will be deepened here.
-We will refer to it and its outcomes ---possibly more than one in the event of certain ties--- as the path-revised approval choice(s) (in \cite{chr} we used the terms `goodness method' and `goodness winners').
+So the question remains of how to make a choice through approval-preferen\-tial voting.
+In this article we will deal with this problem in a general setting.
+We will start by overviewing the existing methods.
+This is done in Section~1, which is also aimed at pointing out several desirable properties that are not always satisfied.
+This will motivate a method that made its appearance in \citealt[\S\,7.2]{chr} (in a different but equivalent formulation) and whose study is deepened here.
+We will refer to it and its outcomes ---possibly more than one in the event of certain ties--- as the path-revised approval choice(s) (\citealt{chr} use the terms `goodness method' and `goodness winners').
+This method will be developed in Section~2.
+As we will see, it has several good properties, most of which are obtained for the first time in this article.
+One of these properties is very much in the spirit of Condorcet’s last views on elections ---rather unknown and in conflict with his celebrated earlier principle--- namely that \emph{a surely good option should prevail over a doubtfully best one}.
+The mathematical proofs of the new properties are given in appendix~A.